๐ In this article

 - Person-wise ledger โ See everything given to and received from any person across all events

-- Multi-currency โ International family members gifting in different currencies โ all tracked
+- Multi-currency โ International family members gifting in different currencies all tracked

-Family testimonial: "Before GiftKhata, we had arguments at every family gathering about who gave what at whose wedding.
+"Before GiftKhata, we had arguments at every family gathering about who gave what at whose wedding.
 Now we just open the app.
 The disputes stopped completely." โ Extended family of 18, Midlands, UK.

 Setting Family Gift Norms